Kobayashi, Miyazaki: Local attractions

-Ito-zuka is a mound for Ito Daimyo, lord of Himuka-no-Kuni and his troops in the Warring States period, and it is a historic site designated by Miyazaki prefecture.

-There was a Daimyo Ito Yoshisuke, who ruled most of the Himuka-no-Kuni.
+Ito Yoshisuke was a daimyo who ruled most of the Himuka-no-Kuni.
 On May 3, 1572, he with around 3,000 troops attacked Kakuto Castle, protected by Shimadzu's vassal, Kawakami Tadatomo, from Minoyama (Kobayashi), the front base.
-However, the Ito Army retreats to Kizakibaru (Iino, Ebino-city) once after unexpected resistance.
+However, the Ito army retreats to Kizakibaru (Iino, Ebino-city) once after unexpected resistance.
 When Shimazu Yoshihiro, who had been waiting for the Ito army at Iino Castle, received the report, he immediately sent his troops to Kizakibaru, and on May 4, the troops went into a fierce battle.
 The battle ended with a major victory for Shimadzu, and the defeated Ito quickly declined, and Shimadzu began to rule over Himuka-no-Kuni.
 This is The Battle of Kizakibaru, which was later called "The Battle of Okehazama" in Kyushu.

 [The Battle of Okehazama took place in Nagoya, Aichi in 1560.
 It is a historic upheaval battle in which only 3,000 Oda Nobunaga troops defeated 45,000 Imagawa Yoshimoto troops.
 By this battle, Oda made his name known throughout the country.]

 Of the more than 500 Ito troops who died in the battle of Kizakibaru, more than 200 main ones, such as General Ito Kagamori/Sukeyasu, were buried in Magata-Inba-Zuka, and this tomb was later called Ito-zuka.
 They are just memorial towers, there are no bodies under them.